POSITION: Internship – Children and Families

 - Conduct research and prepare responses to requests from legislators and legislative staff.

 - Support meeting planning as needed and appropriate.

 Primarily through data collection, analysis and writing, the intern will learn about a variety of human services issues and policies.
-Topics may include any of the following: housing affordability; homelessness; marriage, divorce and child custody law; domestic violence; elder abuse; child poverty and public assistance programs.
+Topics potentially could include any of the following: child welfare; early care and education; housing affordability; homelessness; marriage, divorce and child custody law; domestic violence and family economic security.

-Qualified candidates should be currently enrolled in a bachelor’s degree or graduate program or in a short waiting period between undergrad and graduate programs / law school and bar admittance (preferably working toward a Master of Social Work or law degree).
-Candidates should possess strong computer and research experience and demonstrate skill and competence in writing clearly, communicating effectively and organizing complex assignments.
+Candidates must be in the final year of a relevant undergraduate program or accepted to or enrolled in a graduate program, preferably working toward a Master of Social Work or law degree.
+Qualified candidates will possess strong computer and research experience.
+Candidates must demonstrate skill and competence in writing clearly, communicating effectively and organizing complex assignments.